Phrangki Buam: Shillong Lajong

 Phrangki Buam started his I-League career with Shillong Lajong in 2018.
 Buam was the second highest goal scorer by an Indian Player in the I-League 2018/19 season.
-He won Meghalaya State League and Shillong Premier League with Shillong Lajong FC in 2019-20 season and also was the Shillong Lajong's highest goal scorer with 24 goals in both tournaments.
+He won Meghalaya State League and Shillong Premier League with Shillong Lajong in 2019-20 season and also was the Shillong Lajong's highest goal scorer with 24 goals in both tournaments.